 My first trip to Cuba, humanitarian, and the recommitment to expand my knowledge of the Spanish language.

 2017 – present

-It took lost opportunity to find courage now to walk back into my life and proudly own I am exactly what God was counting on when He placed me in the womb.
+Learning of my Air Force buddy who has passed, it took lost opportunity to find my courage to walk into life and own that I am exactly who God was counting on when He placed me in the womb.
 I have been broken, I have been reborn.
 This is my story.